-Clay tablets unearthed at Uruk contain a long list of established occupations including but not limited to cooks, potters, weavers, stonemasons, jewelers, and gardeners.
+Inscriptions on clay tablets found in Uruk unveil a diverse list of established professions, including cooks, potters, weavers, stonemasons, jewelers, and gardeners.

-In order to effectively protect the Cities, warrior leaders, known as Lugals arose, and these would eventually become the individual Kings of each City State under the concept of Divine Kingship.
+To safeguard these cities, leaders emerged, known as Lugals, eventually evolving into the individual Kings of each City-State under the concept of Divine Kingship.

 Uruk’s religious beliefs centered around a supreme sky God named An, alongside his daughter Inanna, the goddess of war and love, also known as Ishtar, who held a prominent place in Uruk’s pantheon.